Top Airtable Alternatives & Competitors based on 641 Reviews

 Google Sheets

-- Key Features: Real-time collaboration, data analysis tools, extensive add-ons, and integration with Google Workspace.
+- Key Features: Google Sheets is a cloud-based spreadsheet tool that supports real-time collaboration, extensive formula and function capabilities, add-ons, and integration with Google Workspace.

-- Strengths: Familiar interface, powerful formula capabilities, and seamless integration with other Google services.
+- Strengths: User-friendly interface, strong collaboration features, and compatibility with other Google services.

 -